FGasper/p5-Crypt-Perl/README.md

 [Math::BigInt::GMP](https://metacpan.org/pod/Math::BigInt::GMP) or [Math::BigInt::Pari](https://metacpan.org/pod/Math::BigInt::Pari) (either of which requires XS).
-It’s one application where pure-Perl cryptography just doesn’t seem feasible. :-( Everything else, though, including all ECDSA and Ed25519 operations, should be fine in pure Perl.
+It’s one application where pure-Perl cryptography just doesn’t seem feasible. :-( Everything else, though, including all ECDSA and Ed25519 operations, should be fine even in pure Perl.

 Note that this distribution’s test suite is also pretty slow without an XS backend.